piepdx/pie-cookbook/drafts/working-draft-tactical.md

 It's a whole bunch of people looking for something in which to trust.
 And that trust is hard earned.
 And easily lost.
 But that's your role.
 To be the trusted — and fairly objective — third party.
 To be the trusted advisor.
 To everyone.

-		14. Tinge it with realism
+A close second to an Accelerator's role of establishing trust?
+Reality.

+As we've highlighted in the definitions, an Accelerator is not designed to be a protective environment.
+It is not a fantasy world.
+That's what Incubators are for.

+Accelerators are about reality.

-		15. This should be a representation of the outside world, not a utopian existence
-		16. You're helping founders understand how to survive in the real world
+Therefore, the environment you build should be a representation of the outside world, not a utopian existence.
+Why?
+Because your objective is helping founders understand how to survive and prosper in the real world.
+Or, tangentially, to understand the harsh environment of reality is not the right environment for them to be pursuing their company.

 # Base ingredients
 ## Community